 An experienced Allentown bicycle accident lawyer can help you from start to finish of your legal proceedings.
 Whether you sustained life-altering trauma or just want to ensure the person who hit you while riding pays for your short-term medical bills and other losses, a knowledgeable personal injury attorney’s support can make all the difference to your odds of success.

-At Ostroff Injury Law, we have extensive experience handling injury cases all across the state.
+At Ostroff Godshall Injury and Accident Lawyers, we have extensive experience handling injury cases all across the state.
 In one bicycle accident case, we were able to recover a $3.5 million settlement on behalf of a child who suffered serious injuries after being struck by a drunk driver while riding her bike in her apartment complex near Allentown.
 To learn more about how Founding Partner Jon Ostroff and the rest of our winning team can put our experience to work for you, call today.

 How Fault Works in Bike Crash Claims